TMZ: Dax Chat

 Dax Chat is a live chat program on Ustream hosted by TMZ clip clearance producer Dax Holt.
 In the broadcasts, Holt talks to "Chizzlers" about celebrity gossip and articles on the TMZ website.

 TMZ Sports

 As early as 2009, Levin was rumored to be interested in creating a TMZ-branded sports site.
 The site was initially expected to launch in March 2010 but those plans did not see fruition.
 It eventually launched as a branded section on the main TMZ website in June 2013.
 Premiere Networks launched a daily TMZ Sports radio show in October 2013.
 A television show began testmarketing on select regional Fox stations in January 2014.
 It then aired during the 2014/2015 seasons on Reelz under the name TMZ Hollywood Sports.
 On November 9, 2015, the series reverted to being known as TMZ Sports and moved to Fox Sports 1.
 TMZ Sports is co-hosted by TMZ Sports Executive Producer Michael Babcock, WNBA player Renee Montgomery, and former WWE Superstar and NFL player, Mojo Muhtadi.

 TMZ France

 TMZ France was created on December 18, 2012.

+TMZ DC

+In April 2026 TMZ launched a Washington DC bureau with a focus on coverage on U.S. lawmakers and political officials.